Why Spaced Repetition is SO Important for USMLE Studies?

 The best part about using a spaced repetition software such as Anki is that once the user puts in the initial upfront time commitment of making the card, the software does the rest for you (as long as you dedicate time each and every day to review whatever Anki has deemed is due based on your input).

 It’s worth mentioning that like with many things in life, there is this “inverted U” relationship to be aware of.
 There comes a point where if one makes too few Anki cards, they will not be learning enough of the high yield concepts and if one makes too many, they will not have enough time to focus their attention to the most important concepts.
 The same thing applies with Anki.
-One way to limit Anki in preparation for USMLE exams, is to only make one card (at most) from each UWorld question, and only make a card for a UWorld question in the first place if the concept is unfamiliar to the student.
+One way to limit Anki in preparation for MCAT and USMLE exams, is to only make one card (at most) from each UWorld question, and only make a card for a UWorld question in the first place if the concept is unfamiliar to the student.
 In this way, you will prioritize the highest yield concepts that you don’t already know!

-Spaced repetition is critical to having success on USMLE exams.
+Spaced repetition is critical to having success on the MCAT and/or USMLE exams.
 The addition of spaced repetition to an organized study plan can make all the difference in your performance.
 As always, if you are interested in learning how to use spaced repetition or better organize your study with 1-on-1 private tutoring, don’t hesitate to contact us.